 I’ve changed my phone number and don’t have access to the old number

-If you’ve changed your phone number and don’t have access to the old number, you’ll need to submit a request via our Help Center to restore access to your account.
+If you’ve changed your phone number and don’t have access to the old number, you’ll need to proceed with mentioned steps via our chat.

 For security reasons, we’ll ask you to pass a 2FA verification procedure that includes providing particular account-related information and photos of: